Oil Well no.1 - Also known as the 'Grand Old Lady'

 In the last months of operation, one of the wells still creaking slowly up and down was that same well that began the saga of Miri Well Number One.

-On Monday, October 1st, 1973, in a simple ceremony on top of Canada Hill, Miri, Sarawak Shell Berhad handed Malaysia's first oil well over to the State Government, to be henceforth an official monument.
-This became the historic Well Number One.
-It had then been in existence for 63 years.
+She was restored after one year in retirement, and on Monday, October 1st, 1973, in a simple ceremony on top of Canada Hill, Miri, Sarawak Shell Berhad handed the first oil well over to the State Government, and henceforth becoming an official monument, the historic Well Number One, more affectionately known as "Grand Old Lady".
+It was handed over to the Sarawak Government to be kept in perpetuity as a historical monument.
+It had then been in existence for 63 years then.
+As of 2015, she is 105 years old.

-Nearly a Tragic Ending
+Bush Fire: Nearly a Tragic Ending

-As if in protest against her enforced retirement, Miri No.1's derrick involved herself in a bush fire four months later.
-Fortunately this was extinguished in good time.
-She was to be restored to her old self again and on 1st October, 1973, after one year in retirement, she was handed over to the Sarawak Government to be kept in perpetuity as a historical monument.
+As if in protest against her enforced retirement, Miri No.1's oil derrick was involved in a bush fire four months later after the ceremony.
+Fortunately the fire was extinguished in good time.

 The Grand Old Lady today